isomerpages/nrf-corp/_programmes/National Research Infrastructure.md

 *   Purchase of core equipment: New core equipment will enhance existing capabilities and add new capabilities to support developments in marine science research.
 These include equipment to support new molecular approaches in biodiversity research and more tools for study of plankton and sediments in the marine environment.

-For more information, please visit: https://sjinml.nus.edu.sg/
+For more information, please click [here](https://sjinml.nus.edu.sg/).

 #### National Supercomputing Centre (NSCC) Singapore ####